adrelanos/corridor/README.md

-You can think of it as defense in depth for your vanilla Tor Browser or Tails, for your beautiful scary experimental Qubes proxying schemes, etc. Or invite the hood to use your WiFi without getting into trouble.
+You can think of it as defense in depth for your vanilla Tor Browser or Tails, for your beautiful scary experimental Qubes proxying schemes, etc. Or invite the hood to use your Wi-Fi without getting into trouble.
 ## How to install `corridor` using apt-get ##

 1\.
 Download Whonix's Signing Key.